Dean Corren

-Dean Russel Corren (born May 16, 1955) is an American politician who served in the Vermont House of Representatives from the Chittenden 7-3 district from 1993 to 2000, as an independent and member of the Progressive Coalition.
+Dean Russel Corren (May 16, 1955 – May 2, 2023) was an American politician and scientist who served in the Vermont House of Representatives from the Chittenden 7-3 district from 1993 to 2000, as an independent and member of the Progressive Coalition.
 He unsuccessfully ran for lieutenant governor of Vermont in 2014.
 Corren was the third member of the Progressive Party elected to the state legislature.

 Corren was born in New York City, and educated at Middlebury College and New York University.
 He was appointed to serve on the Electric Commission in Burlington, Vermont, in 1988, by the Republican and Progressive members of the city council against the wishes of the Democratic members despite Corren being a Democrat.

 Corren ran for a seat in the state house in the 1990 election, but was defeated.
 He was elected to the state house as an independent in the 1992 election and reelected in the 1994 election.
 He was reelected to the state house in the 1996 and 1998 elections as a member of the Progressive Coalition.
 Corren ran for lieutenant governor of Vermont in the 2014 election with the nominations of the Democratic and Progressive parties, but was defeated by Republican nominee Phil Scott.

 Early life and education

-Dean Russel Corren was born on June 16, 1955, in New York City.
-Corren graduated from Middlebury College with a bachelor's degree in 1977, and later graduated with a master's degree from New York University.
-He married Karen Amirault.
+Dean Russel Corren was born on May 16, 1955, in New York City.
+He was raised in Katonah, New York, and moved to Burlington, Vermont in 1988.
+Corren graduated from Middlebury College with a bachelor's degree in philosophy in 1977, and later graduated with a master's degree in energy science from New York University.

+Corren married Karen Amirault and Cindy Wolkin, and had one son.
+He was Jewish.

 Career

 Local politics

 In 1988, the Democratic member of the city council in Burlington, Vermont, wanted to appoint Richard Frothingham to the Electric Commission, but the Republican and Progressive members of the city council instead appointed Corren, who was also a member of the Democratic Party.
 Allen Gear, a Republican member of the city council, stated that they thought it did not matter what person was appointed to the commission as long as that person was a member of the Democratic Party.
 Nancy Chioffi, a Democratic member of the city council who also served as its president, stated that the "Democrats were not asking for much, and they didn't get anything" following Corren's appointment.
 Corren later became chair of the Electric Commission.
-He was appointed to serve another three year term on the council in 1991.
+He was appointed to serve another three-year term on the council in 1991.

 Corren supported Peter Clavelle during the 1993 Burlington mayoral election.